gante/mmWave-localization-learning/README.md

 </p>

-The script will print throughput-related information to the screen (right part of the image), and the power-related data will be stored to `$HOME/monitor_results.txt` (left part of the image).
+The script will print throughput-related information to the screen (right part of the image), and the power-related data will be stored to `$HOME/monitor_results.txt` (left part of the image, where the values depict power in mW).
 It is important that you run this script with `sudo`, as it might not be able to use the device GPU otherwise.
 The image above contains results for the model in `examples/cnn_experiment.yaml`, which has an average energy consumption of 1.196 mJ per position estimate.